scientific-python/blog.scientific-python.org/content/posts/scientific-python/dev-summit-2/index.md

 ### SciPy

 Several of the SciPy developers were present, and we used the opportunity to celebrate Dan Schult joining as a core developer.
-Matt and Pamphile did some work on the new distribution infrastructure, Dan worked on sparse (remotely with CJ), and newly-supported [`const` statements were added to Cython code](https://github.com/scipy/scipy/pull/20891) got reviewed and merged.
+Matt and Pamphile did some work on the new distribution infrastructure, Dan worked on sparse (remotely with CJ), and newly-supported [`const` statements added to Cython code](https://github.com/scipy/scipy/pull/20891) got reviewed and merged.

 ### Unplanned collaborations